• Skip to primary navigation

 Apart from this, sometimes, osteotomy, removal of osteophytes or other required surgeries might be done in selected cases.

-General Tips for Reducing Strain on your knee
+General Tips for Reducing Strain on the knee

 • Spread your physical jobs at an easy maintainable pace.
 Instead of doing everything together, plan spread and segregate.